Do you Live According to Your Feelings?

 I could go on and on.
 The reality is there is a verse, or several verses, to combat whatever it is that you are feeling.
 You might not feel well, but it’s time to start using the Word of God as your medicine and speak life over your body and your health.
 You might not feel like God loves you, but it’s time to start looking up verses on how much he loves you.
 You might feel like you are ever going to be a mom, but it’s time to start looking up what God’s Word says on fertility and fruitfulness.
 You might not feel like your season of grieving will ever be over, but God’s word says otherwise!

 Now if you read all that and are panicking thinking, “I had no idea feelings were bad,” then you also missed what I was trying to say.
 Feelings and emotions are not a bad thing when they are led by the Spirit.
 For example, are you grieving?
 If so, grieving is not a bad thing at all!
 It’s actually a good thing (although it can turn into a bad thing if you sit in your grief).
 So how do you know when feelings are good or when they are bad?
 If your feelings contradict what God’s Word says, then your feelings are bad.
 If they are in line with God’s Word (joy, peace) then they are good.
-As always, do you see how it leads back to being rooted in God’s Word?
+As always, it leads back to being rooted in God’s Word?
 You must know the Word!

 I want to leave you with one last verse.
 John 6:63 says, “The Spirit gives life; the flesh counts for nothing.
 The words I have spoken to you—they are full of the Spirit and life.”
 Wow!
 The flesh counts for nothing!
 It’s time to stop living by your flesh and start living by the Spirit.
 Everything will look different when you do.